She Begged the Army to Stop Him. Then He Tried to Burn Her Alive.

 “The suspect... assaulted the victim through the use of an unknown flammable accelerant and straight edge razor blade,” FBI Special Agent J. C. Bauer said in the criminal complaint.
 “Currie then put his foot on Blanchard’s throat and was trying to stab her.”

 Now, the severely injured soldier has the satisfaction of knowing her attacker will go to prison for up to 20 years, with his sentence being delivered in late October.
-Currie’s Kansas City public defender, a clerk identified as Kirk Redmond, did not immediately respond to emailed requests for comment.
+Currie’s Kansas City public defender, who a clerk identified as Kirk Redmond, did not immediately respond to emailed requests for comment.

 But Blanchard is furious.
 She says she complained about Currie’s menacing behavior for months.
-The officers at her hospital who should have protected her ignored her pleas for help—and the fact that the Army has not yet held anyone accountable.
+The officers at her hospital who should have protected her ignored her pleas for help, and she’s angry that the Army has not yet held anyone accountable.

-And in the months since, she has had to fight at the San Antonio Warrior Transition Unit to treat the soul-altering pain from the healing grafts and the donor sites where skin was harvested from her own body to cover the burns.
+And in the months since, she has had to fight for pain management services at the San Antonio Warrior Transition Unit to treat the soul-altering pain from the healing grafts and the donor sites where skin was harvested from her own body to cover the burns.

 Then she had to fight to get counseling for the PTSD born from “looking into the eyes of a co-worker who threw a match on me and tried to kill me.”
 They even berated her for not wanting to wear her uniform—a uniform that now reminds her of the attack because pieces of it had burned into her.